-When we hold your personal information, you are entitled to know what details we hold about you and why we hold it in the first place.
-If there is anything that you would like to know about the information that we hold about you please let us know and we will try to help.
+You have the right to know about the information that we hold relating to you.
 If you ask us to provide you with details of the personal data that we hold for you then we will do so in a structured and easy to use format.

-You have the right to make sure that the data that we hold for you is correct.
-If you believe that the personal data that we hold for you is inaccurate then please let us know.
-If we have got something wrong we will try to correct it quickly for you.
+You have the right to make sure that the data that we hold for you is correct and complete.
+If you believe that the personal data that we hold for you is inaccurate and/or incomplete then please let us know.
+If we have got something wrong or have not included information we will try to correct this for you.

 When we agree to advise or represent you we will write to you to explain our procedures for storing your data.